Naloxone

 In California, everyone is legally allowed to carry naloxone, give it to someone experiencing an overdose, and potentially save a life.
 It is especially important to carry naloxone if someone you know is at an increased risk for overdose.

 California’s Good Samaritan and Liability laws protect people providing emergency medical care at the scene of a medical emergency, including the administration of naloxone during an overdose.
-You do not have to be a healthcare provider to reverse an opioid overdose with naloxone.
+You do not have to be a first responder or healthcare provider to reverse an opioid overdose with naloxone.

 How do I get Naloxone/Narcan?